wp-plugins/web-tripwire/readme.txt

 Tags: tripwire, security, inject, advertisments Requires at least: 2.7.1
 Tested up to: 2.7.1
-Stable tag: 0.0.7
+Stable tag: 0.0.8

-Enables clients to compare their HTML with the server's, the user can be alerted to changes.
-This will detect technologies which alter the traffic.
+Detects in-flight modifications to the HTML, notifies users, and weblog administrators.

 == Description ==